-The majority of the planning group feels felt that the compromise proposal representeds a good-faith effort to reach a compromise between all user groups that can provide the opportunities mandated by the Naneum Plan by providing high-quality terrain and access to both motorized and non-motorized users.
+The majority of the planning group felt that the compromise proposal represented a good-faith effort to reach a compromise between all user groups that can provide the opportunities mandated by the Naneum Plan by providing high-quality terrain and access to both motorized and non-motorized users.
 Agency staff have also shown support for this compromise proposal and the collaboration that occurred between user groups in reaching it.
 This document provides background on the work done by the both the planning group and the community at large to bring the Naneum concepts to a point where they can be implemented on the ground in a way that works for the local community.

-The group now relies on the Stemilt Partnership and land management agencies to make the final decision on which proposal to accept and include in the Stemilt Squilchuck Recreation Plan.
 In November 2018, the Stemilt Partnership was asked to provide a vote of overall approval/disapproval of the plan, as well as a vote for which of the alternatives was preferred.
 Only official members of the Stemilt Partnership, as identified in the 2015 Stemilt Partnership Operating Proceedures, were asked to vote.
 Of the 26 respondents, 25 voted in support of the plan, with a response of either "I support the plan as is", or "I can live with the decision and accept the plan, even though it may not be exactly what I want".
 As for the winter recreation alternatives vote, 61% voted for the Compromise Proposal, 31% voted for the Motorized Group Winter Proposal, and 8% voted for the El Sendero Nonmotorized Area Proposal.
 This voting process was intended to ensure that the Draft Plan is in line with Stemilt Partnership values, and to help land managers in decisions moving forward.